canro91/canro91.github.io/_posts/2020-11-02-UnitTestingTips.md

 If we have similar scenarios, we can use a constant like `const string NoEmail = null`.
 Or prefer [object mothers and builders to create test data]({% post_url 2021-04-26-CreateTestValuesWithBuilders %}).

+### Don't write mocks for IOptions<T>

 Finally, as an aside, we don't need a mock on `IOptions<EmailConfiguration>`.

 **Don't use a mock or a stub with the IOptions interface.
 That would introduce extra complexity.
-Use Options.Create() with the value to configure.**
+Use Options.Create() with the value to configure instead.**

 Let's use the `Option.Create()` method instead.